rcbcgreenpanzer/rcbc_Modules/README.md

 * vin\_NTR:
   * boss\_asks\_impregnate\_cms:
     * Add check that the boss can impregnate and dating can be impregnated.
+    * Adjust logic so that the boss still asks to impregnate your partner if you've previously agreed to share.
   * dating\_cheating\_family\_cms:
     * Add logic for open relationship using relative\_asks\_cms
   * dating\_cheating\_family\_shower\_cms: